 Remember when American Ice Company was the only bar like it near U (We’ve had multiple discussions on whether or not to include American Ice Company on this list and we’re sticking with no but we can’t tell you exactly why, I guess it’s a feeling?)?
 Not anymore.
 Wet Dog Tavern, conveniently located on the corner of Florida, Vermont and V St NW, is large enough for your very large birthday party/happy hour needs.
 It feels big and open and comfortable.
 It definitely belongs on this list.
 Still thinking about including American Ice Company. -Brandon Wetherbee

-The NoMa pop-up biergarten returns to the same gravel pit location as last year.
-Our friends at REI did a great job curating the space last year.
+The NoMa once pop-up biergarten now has a permanent location.
 Umbrellaed picnic tables abound, and there’s ample space for the multiple rows of cornhole and my personal favorite outdoor beer game Kan-Jam.
 Wunder Garten also plays host to an array of specialty events that usually sound really awesome.
-Last year there was an Oktoberfest celebration, pumpkin carving, and a battle of the beers.
-They’re working hard on an opening to come some time in July.
+In the past there’s been an Oktoberfest celebration, pumpkin carving, and a battle of the beers.